adarsh-dayanand/adarsh-dayanand/README.md

 I develop applications majorly using MERN stack, Flutter and create blog posts.
 I have a passion for learning and sharing my knowledge with others as public as possible.
 You can see a full list of what I am up to.
 If you found value in something I have created, please feel free to ping me.
 I would love to see you there.

-- 🔭 I’m currently working on Node JS, React JS and Flutter
+- 🔭 I’m currently working on Node JS, React JS, React native and Flutter
-- 🌱 I’m currently learning React Native
+- 🌱 I’m currently learning Data Science
-- 🤔 I’m looking for help with AWS 🥶
+- 🤔 I’m looking for help with Devops 🥶
 - 💬 Ask me about Anything

 <p align="left"> <img src="https://komarev.com/ghpvc/?username=adarsh-dayanand&label=Views&color=blue&style=plastic" alt="adarsh-dayanand" /></p>